AidenFavish/AidenFavish/README.md

 * 💻 Always looking for a new project!

-* 😋 Love working in Python and C
+* 😋 Love learning something new.

+* 🤖 Robotics and drones all day any day.

 <br>
 Stats